After Stroke? Finding the Financial Lifeline You Need

 Step 4: Tapping into Employment Resources – Getting Back to Work

 While getting back on your feet is the main game, the idea of standing on your own two feet financially might be niggling at you.
-Good news is, there’s a bunch of programs out there to help you get back in the saddle after a stroke:
+The good news is, there’s a bunch of programs out there to help you get back in the saddle after it:

 Job rehab: This state-run program can help you take stock of your skills and talents, whip up a training plan, and even scout out jobs that fit the bill.